sandiegojs/vanilla-browser-docs/docs/manipulate.md

 You probably noticed the nice `+` button next to the `skills` input.
 Right now it doesn't do anything.
 We need to add a `click` handler in order to bring it to life.

 In order to do that, we need to first select the `.add-skill` button which we will attach the handler to and then we need to also have a "blueprint" of the original div containing the skill elements so that we can copy it when we add another one.
+Let's add this to our `app.js` file:

 ```js
 var addSkillButton = document.querySelector('.add-skill')